 English Language Teaching for non-English speaking mothers

-Our programme will deliver functional language skills in combination with health and parenting information and is designed as a structured 12 week mother and baby ‘stay and play’ group.
-Each 45 minute session will focus on one particular aspect of family daily life (e.g. health, housing, shopping) and will consist of infant-centred activities and informal language instruction.
-Staff at each venue will receive free training, materials and support to deliver the course.
+Our programme delivers functional language skills in combination with health and parenting information and is designed as a structured 12 week mother and baby ‘stay and play’ group.
+Each 45 minute session focuses on one particular aspect of family daily life (e.g. health, housing, shopping) and consists of infant-centred activities and informal language instruction.
+Settings’ staff receive free eTraining, materials and support to deliver the course.

-The programme will provide schools and Sure Start, cultural and community centres with a free ready-made course, materials and training that can be used in multilingual settings.
+The programme provides schools and children’s, cultural and community centres with a free ready-made course, materials and training that can be used in multilingual settings.
 Our aims are to

-- Increase the English Language skills of non-English speaking mothers
+- Increase the English Language skills of low income non-English speaking mothers

 - Increase levels of confidence and assertiveness in the target group